Where we work

 The difference is that we get more this way than the old way - we plant less but get more.
 I can cultivate rice three times each year, and that’s why we are able to survive as a family.
 My neighbours are just planting while I am harvesting.

 Growing crops in areas at risk of flooding from salt water or from prolonged periods of drought has often meant that farmers have to go without when disaster strikes.
 But new varieties of seeds are now available that can tolerate saline soils and can be grown on fields that have been contaminated by seawater.

 Similarly, there are now seed varieties that are adapted to grow in drought conditions.
 In emergency situations, Concern distributes quick maturing varieties of seeds to shorten the growing season.
 This is particularly useful after crops have been washed away or destroyed – or when there is a threat of flooding or extreme dry spells.
 There are also varieties that tolerate drought and high temperatures – by becoming dormant, surviving dehydration, and adapting leaf structure to reduce loss of moisture.

-Mika Abdu has grown short season millet from seeds supplied by Concern in the Tahoua region of Niger - an area that is adversely affected by failed rains, dry spells and rises in temperatures.
-By using a short season seeds, Mika has been able to harvest his millet crop in half the time.
+Mika Abdu has grown short-season millet from seeds supplied by Concern in the Tahoua region of Niger - an area that is adversely affected by failed rains, dry spells and rises in temperatures.
+By using short-season seeds, Mika has been able to harvest his millet crop in half the time.